gromadco/change-password-links/README.md

-This is a website

-Sends you the link to change your password account of a social group or a loved one service on the Internet.
-This allows easier and change your password regularly, thus ensuring the safety and privacy of data
+Changing passwords regularly is a good habit.
+Here you will find direct links to the pages where you can change your password in various web services.
+Bookmark the page and use it regularly.